 10) Qatar Airways

-Qatar Airways has been voted a 5 star airline by Skytrax and has been ranked the World’s top airline for two years running.
-At Qatar Airways they embody Middle Eastern hospitality, as they are attentive whilst still being discreet.
-You are chauffeured to the aircraft in a BMW 7 series; they then proceed to match the luxury of the BMW on board.
-You can turn your personal space into a 5 star restaurant with a menu designed by 4 expert chefs which is further complimented by an extremely long wine and champagne list, all of it served on fine bone china.
-You can also choose to convert your personal space into an office, movie theatre or a completely flat bed.
-Qatar airways will even offer you turndown service should you choose to sleep.
+Qatar Airways has been voted a 5-star airline by Skytrax and has been ranked the World’s top airline for two years running.
+At Qatar Airways, they embody Middle Eastern hospitality, as they are attentive whilst still being discreet.
+You are chauffeured to the aircraft in a BMW 7 series; they then match the BMW’s luxury on board.
+You can turn your personal space into a 5-star restaurant with a menu designed by 4 expert chefs, which is further complemented by an extremely long wine and champagne list, all of it served on fine bone china.
+You can also choose to convert your personal space into an office, movie theatre, or a completely flatbed.
+Qatar Airways will even offer you turndown service should you choose to sleep.

 9) Air France

 While Air France does not provide you with your own private cabin, it does come with a private space that is all your own.
 The seat converts into a complete bed fitted with both a mattress and a duvet.
 A 10.4-inch interactive screen along with a PC power outlet will ensure that you stay entertained on those long flights.
 Each seat is equipped with an auto massage function that will help relax you; ambient lighting adds to the relaxing environment.
 The attentive service you will receive is unparalleled, as the Air France Stewardesses work to ensure you are comfortable.
 A menu created by Michelin starred chefs Guy Martin and Joel Robuchon will mean that you are likely to put on some weight before your holiday has even started.
 A well-stocked wine cellar is just the cherry on top of this incredible experience.